 Many of you may have a family apple-picking adventure on your fall calendar.
-During our evacuation from Hurricane Irma last week, we were able to visit our favorite apple orchard is The Historic Orchard at Altapass in North Carolina.
-We had so much fun hiking through the orchard picking and eating apples as we went!
+We try to visit our favorite apple orchard The Historic Orchard at Altapass in North Carolina.
+We have so much fun hiking through the orchard picking and eating apples as we go!

 What you will need: